History of French foreign relations: Valois and Bourbon France: 1453–1789

 Francis I (left) and Suleiman I the Magnificent (right) initiated the Franco-Ottoman alliance.
 They never met in person; this is a composite of two separate paintings by Titian, circa 1530.

 Franco-Ottoman alliance

-The Franco-Ottoman alliance was a military alliance established in 1536 between the king of France Francis I and the Sultan of the Ottoman Empire Suleiman the Magnificent.
-The strategic and sometimes tactical alliance was one of the most important foreign alliances of France, and was particularly influential during the Italian Wars.
-It enabled France to fight the Holy Roman Empire under Charles V and Philip II on equal terms.
+The Franco-Ottoman alliance was a military alliance established in 1536 between King Francis I of France and the Ottoman sultan Suleiman I. The strategic and sometimes tactical alliance was one of the most important foreign alliances of France, and was particularly influential during the Italian Wars.
+It enabled France to fight the Holy Roman Empire under Charles V on equal terms.
 The Franco-Ottoman military alliance reached its peak around 1553 during the reign of Henry II of France.
 The alliance was exceptional, as the first alliance between a Christian and Muslim state, and caused a scandal in the Christian world, especially since France was heavily committed to support Catholicism.
 Carl Jacob Burckhardt called it "the sacrilegious union of the lily and the crescent".
 It lasted intermittently for more than two and a half centuries, until the Napoleonic invasion of Ottoman Egypt, in 1798–1801.